6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Gingivitis

-Gingivitis is the first stage of gum disease and the only reversible one.
-This is the stage where the most prominent symptom is bleeding gums.
 Harmful bacteria build up in the mouth when you’re not properly caring for your oral hygiene.
 They form plaque and tartar at the gumline, irritating the gum tissue and causing inflammation.
 Your gums begin to get red and swollen due to the irritation.
 Symptoms of gingivitis aren’t usually painful, so they can easily be missed.

 Mild Periodontal Disease

 At this stage, gum disease is no longer reversible, but we can manage it.
 The bacteria become more aggressive and start to attack your jawbone.
 Slowly, the bacteria will eat away at the jawbone and cause bone loss.
-We manage this stage with methods called scaling and root planing.
+We manage this stage using methods called scaling and root planing.
 Pockets form between the gum tissue and jawbone, where bacteria and food debris accumulate.
 We clean out these pockets and smooth down the tooth roots so the gum tissue can reattach to your jawbone.

 Moderate Periodontal Disease